Stations & Real Estate

 Construction date : 1963

 Located near the Canada-US border, Windsor train station is the western terminus of the Québec City–Windsor Corridor.
-In terms of visitors, it is the seventh-busiest station.
+In terms of visitors, it is the eighth-busiest station.

 Construction date : 1961